Menzies, Queensland: Geography

-The Leichhard River flows north–south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
+The Leichhardt River flows north–south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
 Menzies is a "townside" suburb.

 History

 Menzies was named by the Queensland Place Names Board on 1 September 1973.
 On 16 March 2001 the status of Menzies was changed from a locality to a suburb.